ckurau/naive-mean-reversion/README-nmr.md

 ## Critical Research Lessons

 ### Combined equity MaxDD is the correct measure for overlay strategies
 When the portfolio holds both MR positions and put/call overlays simultaneously, MaxDD should be computed on the combined equity curve (MR P&L + overlay payouts).
 VIX call payouts received during crash months lift the combined equity through the trough — the MR-only MaxDD overstates the true investor experience.
-V48 reports combined equity MaxDD throughout.
+V48 and V7.3 report combined equity MaxDD throughout.

+### ETF overlays must be layered on top of crash-protected baseline
+V49 tested GOLD and SECROT on top of V35 MR-only and found MaxDD worsened (long equity exposure without hedges).
+V7.3 layers the same overlays on top of Idea G (SPY puts + VIX calls already present) and MaxDD improved +4.69pp.
+The lesson: additive long overlays need the underlying crash protection to work as intended.
+Always test overlays on the most complete baseline.

 ### The 60-position cap is the key architectural constraint
 With 60 positions and 10–30 candidates per day, all candidates fill regardless of rank.
 Any idea that works through signal re-ranking has zero effect.
 The only improvement axis is how much capital is deployed (sizing overlays) and insurance (hedge overlays).
 This eliminated 6+ ideas in V4/V5 and is why Idea G succeeds — it operates entirely outside the MR signal framework.